top of page

 Smart Water Submeters

 Smart water submeters feature wireless sensors, digital displays, and connectivity options, such as Wi-Fi or Bluetooth.
-The adaptation of Internet of Things or IoT solutions allows real-time data tracking and remote monitoring.
+The adaptation of Internet of Things, or IoT solutions, allows real-time data tracking and remote monitoring.

-Smart meters can also send alerts for potential leaks or abnormal usage patterns in a multifamily community.
 They are ideal for landlords looking to optimize water usage and reduce costs through advanced technology.

 The major downside of smart water submetering systems is their steep upfront price.
 However, most property owners achieve ROI and increased cost savings within a few months.